Review: Banner Saga08 Oct 2014 0

 Much like Dune, The Banner Saga plays out primarily a fat-free adventure game, interspersed with tactical turn-based battles.
 Everything outside of combat plays like a gorgeous Bakshi-inspired visual novel.
 While cut-scenes are fully animated, most of the narrative is conveyed via layered slides.
 The accelerometer within iDevices makes this a real treat, with tilt-triggered panning ushering subtle depth to what would otherwise be a static image.
 With carefully curated blurs, The Banner Saga's conversations go from subtitled torpidity to rich vignettes.

 The game does pride itself in much the same way Telltale Games' zombo-ventures do, in that player decisions often have mortal and catastrophic outcomes.
 The results of encounters and scenarios through The Banner Saga, both in combat and in the story sections, will mean certain characters won't make it.
 In the parlance of our times, it's more than a bit Thronesian.
-While the divergence isn't particularly huge – and, perhaps irksomely, railroaded in places – being the helmsman and shouldering the subsequent burden of choice is amplified by the impeccable audio-visual presentation.
+While the divergence isn't particularly huge – and, perhaps irksomely, railroaded in places – being the helmsman and shouldering the subsequent burden of choice is amplified by the impeccable audio-visuals.

 It feels disingenuous to touch so lightly on the story, but The Banner Saga sits up there with 80 Days and other fine text-heavy games on the moment – titles whose fictive innards require self-discovery.
 Perhaps not as robust or sophisticated as Meg Jayanth's work on Inkle's masterpiece, but still a roaring melancholic romp of defeat, death and the glimmer of hope.
 In the vein of King of Dragon Pass or indeed Dune, The Banner Saga does offer a tale slightly richer than the usual parboiled fare we're used to in gaming.
 However, as strong as the narrative elements are, the strategic draw is slightly less impressive.